jaspervdj/hakyll/examples/hakyll/tutorials/part07.markdown

 - Auto-compilation is handy, but a rebuild is recommended before deploying your site.
 - You can enable pretty URL's in Hakyll.
 It is, however, not the default.

+## Default values

+At some point, you might want to use a number of global key-value pairs, for example, `$author`.
+There are two possible ways to achieve this.

+- There is an option in `HakyllConfiguration` supporting this, called `additionalContext`.
+For an example on how to use `HakyllConfiguration`, see the pretty URL's section above.

+- Another option is to use a `defaults.markdown` file, simply containing some metadata, and then `combine` this file with other pages.
+The advantage is that autocompilation mode will pick up changes in this file[^1].

+[^1]: Original idea by zenzike.